 Call the Experienced Fort Lauderdale Amputation and Loss of Limb Lawyers at Lawlor, White & Murphey for a Free Initial Consultation to Discuss Your Amputation Case Today

 Our dedicated personal injury lawyers understand that losing a limb can be an extremely traumatic experience—especially if the accident that caused your amputation injury was entirely preventable.
 We offer our clients a unique mix of compassionate support and aggressive advocacy to ensure the best possible financial result in your case while you focus on recovering emotionally and physically from that trauma.
-If you have lost a limb in an accident or had a limb amputated, call or contact our experienced personal injury lawyers to discuss your right to compensation today.
+If you have lost a limb in an accident or had a limb amputated, call or contact us to discuss your right to compensation today.